Animal Crackers (TV series)

-Animal Crackers is an animated television series produced by the CINAR Corporation and Alphanim.
-It is based on the comic strip Animal Crackers by the US cartoonist Roger Bollen.
+Animal Crackers is an animated television series produced by CINAR and Alphanim.
+It is based on the comic strip Animal Crackers by the American cartoonist Roger Bollen.
 The show was first introduced in September 7, 1997 and ended with the final episode in September 16, 2000.
-It lasted for three seasons with all episodes.
+It lasted for three seasons with 39 episodes.

 Plot

 The show that tells about a group of anthropomorphic animals that live in a fictional jungle in Africa called Freeborn.

 Telecast and home media

 The show was first aired in Canada on Teletoon during its launch in 1997, but added in the U.S. on Fox Family (now Freeform) in 1998 until 2000 and the Cookie Jar Toons block on This TV from November 2008 until August 2009.
-In foreign countries, the show was also aired in France on La Cinquième (now France 5).
+In foreign countries, the show was also aired in France on La Cinquième (now France 5) and in Malaysia on TV9 and Astro Ceria.
 As of 2022, the show is now streaming on Tubi.